Durga Puja in Switzerland 2025: Top 7 Cities to Celebrate

 PrangaN also organises various social and cultural events, such as Vasanta Utsav, Rabindra Jayanti, and drawing competitions.

-3. Ramakrishna Mission Durga puja at Geneva
+3. Ramakrishna Mission Durga Puja at Geneva

-This particular Durga puja festival in Geneva is different from the others.
+This particular Durga Puja festival in Geneva is different from the others.
 The reason behind this is Centre Vedantique (Vedanta Centre), an extended branch of Belur Math run by the principles of Sri Ramakrishna, Maa Sarada, and Swami Vivekananda.

 Ramakrishna Mission at Geneva